I had a really nice host family and I really enjoyed my stay in their house. It’s where you learn things about the real Irish life

 Unique ‘boutique’ schools

-We believe your learning space should be an inspirational one.
-ISI occupies two uniquely styled year-round centres in Dublin.
-Our original school is located in the city centre in an 18th century stone warehouse, converted into a school in 2001.
+Our Meetinghouse Lane Centre is located in the city centre in an 18th century stone warehouse, converted into a school in 2001.
 Its interior combines original stone walls and wooden floors with a sleek and modern design.
 The walls are covered by inspirational art pieces and murals by local artists.
 Both upcylced and designer furniture are used in the student recreational areas to create a ‘cool café/bar’ feeling.

 If you cross Grattan Bridge and you’ll find yourself in the internationally-renowned Temple Bar.
 Its cobblestone streets are lined with a combination of charming pubs, cafes, restaurants, independent theatres, designer crafts stores, music venues and night clubs.
 Within a short walk from Meetinghouse Lane you can visit The Guinness Storehouse which produces the world-famous black beer and is one of the country’s biggest tourist attractions, while just around the corner, you can also learn about Ireland’s signature whiskey, Jameson, which originated at a local distillery.

 ISI Parnell Square